Firmware Upgrade importance, best practices and OTA methods

 Over the air Upgrade (OTA)

 OTA updates allow firmware to be updated wirelessly.
-This method is commonly used nowadays in IoT devices and smartphones.
+Firmware over-the-air (FOTA) updates for smart gadgets is the most common firmware update solution used today in IoT devices and smartphones.

 OTA Firmware Upgrade